Marco-Furlan/Projects/Hackathon Unox - A 24-hour challenge to innovate with LLMs/readme.md

 (other parameters if set).
 ```

 Not my cleanest prompt, but for a 24-hour project it got the job done and well.
-If you're interested in prompt engineering at a higher level I would recommend checking my other project [Using GPT in Marketing](../Using%20GPT%20in%20Marketing).
+If you're interested in prompt engineering at a higher level I would recommend checking my other project on [Using GPT in Marketing](../Using%20GPT%20in%20Marketing).

+### LLM alpha

+Once